 The Medicare website can also answer many questions about filing a Medicare claim before you submit your paperwork.
 If you still have questions, contact Medicare and speak to a representative.

 As a beneficiary, you have one calendar year after receiving medical services to file your Medicare claim.
 If you file your claim after 12 months has elapsed, it will probably be rejected.

 Following the right steps will make sure your claim is approved in a timely fashion.
-We invite you to share this post with your social media contacts so they know how to correctly file a Medicare claim.
+We invite you to share this post with your social media contacts so they know how to file a Medicare claim correctly.